Philosophical perspectives on the exact sciences II

 Remark: Une seule inscription à un cours SHS+MGT autorisée.
 En cas d'inscriptions multiples elles seront toutes supprimées sans notification.

-The course considers central themes in the philosophy of science, such as scientific realism and the ontology of physics.
-Starting from the debate between Leibniz and Newton about space and time, we move on to the transition from classical to quantum physics and the explanatory role of mathematics and philosophical questions about artificial intelligence
+The course considers central themes in the philosophy of science.
+Starting from the debate between Leibniz and Newton about space and time, we move on to the transition from classical to quantum physics, the explanatory role of mathematics and philosophical questions about artificial intelligence

 See the full description of the course in the "Introduction to project" (HUM-417 a) of the fall semester.